Lexicon admission (OAP)

 Attribution and Collaborative Status

-This document emerged through active discussion and methodological exchange within the Informational Physics Institute community.
+This document emerged through active discussion and methodological exchange within the Informational Physics Institute (IPI) community.

 The protocol incorporates and responds to operational concerns, distinctions, proposals, and cautions raised across discussions involving multiple contributors, including: